Learn more about Mips helmet safety. These are some frequently asked questions about the Mips® safety system.

 Mips stands for Multi-Directional Impact Protection System.

 The Mips system is designed to provide added safety for helmets in many accidents.
-For certain impacts, the Mips system can reduce harmful rotational forces that might otherwise be transferred to the user’s head.
+For certain impacts, the Mips system can reduce harmful rotational motion that might otherwise be transferred to the user’s head.

 The Mips system is used in many helmet types and by 100+ brands.